sleepydalton/Perianth/README.md

 > Extracting, Editing, or Modding the game or its assets or files may violate
 > its EULA - use at your own risk.

+**This tool is intended for use on officially released game content that you legally own.**
+**I do not condone its use on leaked, unreleased, or pirated builds.**

 ## How To Get The Tool

 Download the build for your platform and run it.
 Nothing to install: each